Gangjiang1/Gangjiang1.github.io/_pages/about.md

 ✍️ I have completed internships at [Amazon AWS](https://aws.amazon.com/), where I have gained experience in designing and operating data centers with a focus on enhancing resilience and scalability, and at [SUNAC](https://www.sunac.com.cn/en/about.aspx), where I worked in real estate management.

 ## 🎉 News
-📢 Jun-Aug.
-2025 – I will be joining *Oak Ridge National Lab (ORNL)* as a summer intern.
-I look forward to meeting new people and learning new skills!

 📢 Jun.
 2025 – I will be attending the *ASHRAE Annual Conference* in Phoenix, Arizona.
 I am happy to engage in discussions and make connections!